 I am a PhD candidate in the Stanford University Department of Sociology and am affiliated with the Stanford Center on Philanthropy and Civil Society (PACS).
-My interests center on the coevolution of ideas, organizations, and people with a particular interest in the processes by which seemingly transgressive ideas become assimilated into or constitutive of social arrangements.
+My work centers on the dynamic interactions between ideas, organizational forms, and organizational practices.

-In my dissertation, I explore the ideals of rational government administration in the U.S. from the mid-19th to mid-20th century, a period that sees government administration evolve from machine politics to technocratic machines.
-This project explores an enduring tension of American politics: the simultaneous commitments to popular sovereignty and the dream of the rational, expert-run, Weberian state.
-Tracing the encounters between these ideals over time reveals their mutability, illuminating the evolving intellectual construct that is political authority.
+In my dissertation, I explore how emergent theories of public administration shaped collective understandings and practices of democracy in the United States from the mid-19th and mid-20th century – a period that sees government administration transform from machine politics to technocratic machines.
+Over this period, reformers, scholars, politicians, and the public attempt to navigate and resolve an enduring tension of America politics: the simultaneous commitments to popular sovereignty and the dream of the rationalist, apolitical, expertly administered state.
+Tracing the encounters between these ideals over time reveals their mutability, illuminating the evolving moral and pragmatic content of political authority.

-In another project, Woody Powell and I are examining the social and historical processes by which ultra-rich philanthropists and their foundations — whose wealth and influence was once considered a serious threat to democracy — came to be regarded and celebrated as legitimate underwriters of public provision in the U.S. Through the process, the very meaning of philanthropy (the ways in which philanthropists understand their role within and seek to act upon society) undergoes considerable change.
+In another project, Woody Powell and I are examining the social and historical processes by which ultra-rich philanthropists and their foundations came to be celebrated as legitimate underwriters of public provision in the U.S. Our aim is to explain how the very meaning of philanthropy – the ways in which philanthropists understand their role within and seek to act upon society – undergoes considerable change.